 12. Every appointment is made in an environment of deep prayer, listening to God, paying attention to the gifts of clergy and the desires of the local church, but, again focusing first on the needs of the mission field—that is, the community that surrounds the local church.
 The resources that will sustain our congregations in years to come are not exclusively in our local churches.
 The gifts that will sustain our mission also reside in the hearts, minds and hands of people of "ages, nations and races" (from the liturgy of our Baptismal Service) who have not yet become followers of Jesus, and who live in the neighborhoods that surround our local churches.

 We remain convinced that God has given us a profound mission: to make disciples of Jesus Christ, for the transformation of the world.
 And because God is faithful, we have a future with hope!

-Note: This expresses the consensus of the appointive cabinet of the Florida Annual Conference of The United Methodist Church, meeting during the week of February 5-9, 2017, and is a revision of a statement first drafted in February, 2013.
+Note: This expresses the consensus of the appointive cabinet of the Florida Annual Conference of The United Methodist Church, and is a revision of a statement first drafted in February, 2013.
 Please contact your district office for the schedule for consultations, timing of pastoral appointments and the dates of public announcements.
-Appointments will be celebrated at the conclusion of the Florida Annual Conference meeting in Orlando, Florida on June 10, 2017.
+Appointments will be celebrated at the conclusion of the Florida Annual Conference meeting in Lakeland, Florida, on June 9, 2018.